-2020 Online Public Health Degrees
+2020 Best Online Bachelor's in Public Health Degrees

 Prospective online public health students should look for degree programs that are accredited by the Council on Education for Public Health (CEPH).
 Public health degree programs that have earned CEPH accreditation have passed rigorous standards and are more likely to provide relevant, quality education.

 2020 Best Online Colleges Offering Bachelor's in Public Health Degrees

 The 8 online colleges on this list are the best value options for online bachelor's degrees in public health, based on their tuition and alumni-reported salaries.
 Graduates of the #1-ranked school, Old Dominion University, reported a median salary of $109,300.
 Murray State University, ranked #2 on the list, costs $13,710 annually for their online Bachelor of Science in Public and Community Health, with alumni reportedly earning median salaries of $94,400.